midfingr/abif/README.md

 ================================
 Arch Base Installation Framework
 ================================
 A generic *offline* installer for Arch-based ISOs.
-Default configuration is for ArchBang Linux.
 Feel free to use it for your distribution.

 ================================
 Features